eternitylol/eternity-wiki/index.md

 Only error I know with the accounts tab so far is the checker, sometimes your something can be blocked so you need a vpn to check more accounts (🔴ETERNITY IS FIXING THIS🔴)
 Once again, if you find any dm me and ill add it here

+### Webhooks tab

+You add webhooks here.

+<span style="color:green">Adding a webhook</span>

+Not gonna cover on how to create a webhook, you can watch that [here](https://www.youtube.com/watch?v=fKksxz2Gdnc&ab_channel=NoIntroTutorials)

+Literally just paste the webhook into Webhook URL, then right click on ur webhook and press copy webhook id and go build ur stealer